mitkury/chatgpt-export-parser/docs/zod.md

 # ChatGPT Export Integration – Developer Spec

+> **Note:** This document describes the planned Zod schema design.
+We have implemented working Zod schemas in `src/schema.ts` that validate ChatGPT exports at runtime.

 > **Goal** — Provide a reusable Node‑friendly package that ingests a user‑downloaded ChatGPT export ZIP, validates it with Zod, and exposes a clean runtime API **plus** an optional CLI.

 ---